MAIMLab-DU/FeMo_Analysis/CONTRIBUTING.md

 5. **[Commit your changes](https://docs.github.com/en/desktop/making-changes-in-a-branch/committing-and-reviewing-changes-to-your-project-in-github-desktop):** Commit your changes with a concise and descriptive commit message.
 If your changes address a specific issue, include the issue number in your commit message.

-6. **[Create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request):** Submit a pull request from your forked repository to the main Ultralytics YOLO repository.
+6. **[Create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request):** Submit a pull request from your forked repository to the main repository.
 Provide a clear and detailed explanation of your changes and how they improve the project.

 ### Google-Style Docstrings